0xFEE1DEADatm/csharp1/README.md

- Simple console application of the crud service with a student database
+ Simple console application of the CRUD service with a student database